 Although it has its roots in a centuries old form of cloth making, needle-felting is a relatively new art, an off-shoot of industrial felt-making from the nineteenth century.
 Woolen fibres are bonded together using specially designed barbed needles to form a firm material which can be made into 3-D shapes.

-I began felting around six years ago, and am now selling my creations world-wide, and running courses near my home in Gloucestershire and elsewhere in the country.
+I began felting around seven years ago, and am now selling my creations world-wide, and running courses near my home in Gloucestershire and elsewhere in the country.
 I am also available for private parties.

 I was lying in bed one Saturday morning, reading a magazine while my husband plied me with coffee and biscuits.
 I chanced upon an article about a woman who made wonderfully realistic models of dogs by a process called needle-felting - something completely unknown to me.
 Being a ‘doggy person’ I was fascinated, particularly by the individuality and character she gave each one.
 After a few hours investigation on the web it was off to my local craft shop to buy my first batch of supplies.
 By the end of Sunday I had learnt two things - that the needles hurt and that it wasn’t as easy as I had hoped.
 My creatures had a shape, but no soul.